 Beamtime for macromolecular crystallography at MacCHESS is likely to generate lots of data which needs to be transported back to the home lab.
-This is usually done by backing the data up to a portable drive or by transferring it over the Internet.
-The preferred software for this is RSYNC.

 Data backup and transport